 WR services for occupational diseases, disablements and recurrences

 If lost time is incurred long after the injury/disease, WR activities will begin as soon as the worker is functionally fit to return to work and all WR services will continue to be provided, where possible.
 If the worker has a new employer at that point, the WSIB will encourage the new employer to provide accommodated work since it is unlikely a cooperation or re-employment obligation would continue to apply to the injury employer.

 What to expect if you are unable to arrange suitable and available work

 If the WPPs are unsuccessful in arranging suitable and available work for the injured worker, the WSIB will meet with the WPPs at the worksite as soon as possible following the date of injury.
-The WSIB will also ensure the injured worker is receiving appropriate medical care through Regional Evaluation Centres and Specialty Clinics, and provide dispute resolution services when it is notified of a dispute.
+The WSIB will also ensure the injured worker is receiving appropriate medical care through specialty clinics and occupational health assessment programs (OHAP), and provide dispute resolution services when it is notified of a dispute.

 There is a heavy emphasis on human rights obligations.
 Employers have an obligation to offer suitable and available work to the injured worker.
 If there is no available work, employers must show they considered accommodating the worker up to the point of undue hardship.
 You should document all discussions with the injured worker and/or the WSIB, immediately after they take place, so you have an accurate and complete record of your WR activities.